torvalds/linux/Documentation/staging/remoteproc.rst

 Report a crash in a remoteproc

 This function must be called every time a crash is detected by the platform specific rproc implementation.
-This should not be called from a non-remoteproc driver.
+This should analt be called from a analn-remoteproc driver.
 This function can be called from atomic/interrupt context.

 Implementation callbacks